Reynoldsburg bans conversion therapy for LGBTQ+ youth - NewsBreak

 Reynoldsburg bans conversion therapy for LGBTQ+ youth

-COLUMBUS, Ohio (WCMH) – Reynoldsburg, Ohio, passed legislation Monday banning conversion therapy for LGBTQ+ youth.
+REYNOLDSBURG, Ohio (WCMH) – Reynoldsburg passed legislation Monday banning conversion therapy for LGBTQ+ youth.

-In a unanimous 6-0 vote, Reynoldsburg put in place a municipal ordinance that will prohibit licensed medical professionals from subjecting LGBTQ+ youth to the discredited practice of conversion therapy.
-Reynoldsburg marks the 9th city in Ohio to enact a municipal ban on conversion therapy.
+In a unanimous 6-0 vote, Reynoldsburg City Council approved an ordinance prohibiting licensed medical professionals from subjecting LGBTQ+ youth to conversion therapy.
+Reynoldsburg marks the ninth city in Ohio to enact a municipal ban on conversion therapy.

 The ordinance outlined that effort’s to change one’s sexual orientation or gender identity pose critical health risks, including depression, suicidal ideation, substance abuse, self-hatred and more.
 The council cited a number of organizations, including the American Academy of Pediatrics and the American Medical Association Council on Scientific Affairs , for asserting that sexual orientation change efforts like conversion therapy may be harmful.